kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

 - `spec.monitor.agent: prometheus.io/operator` tells KubeDB to create a `ServiceMonitor` resource managed by the Prometheus operator.
 - `spec.monitor.prometheus.serviceMonitor.labels.release: prometheus` adds the `release: prometheus` label to the created `ServiceMonitor`, matching the Prometheus `serviceMonitorSelector` so the target is discovered automatically.
 - `spec.topology.*.storage.storageClassName: "local-path"` — use whichever storage class is available/default in your cluster (`kubectl get storageclass`).
 Note that `local-path` is a `hostPath`-backed class with no capacity quota — the PVC's `1Gi` request is only used for scheduling, and the volume is really backed by however much space is free on the node's own disk.
-That's fine for this tutorial, but it matters later: the [disk-usage alert simulation](#simulating-a-firing-alert) needs a real quota-bound class (e.g. `longhorn`) to be safe and reliable.
+That's fine throughout this tutorial, including the [firing-alert simulation](#simulating-a-firing-alert) later, since that simulation scales the data-node count rather than filling disk.

 Let's create the Elasticsearch resource.